patrickmonari/lm-table-maker/README.md

 # lm-table-maker
-R script to generate publication-ready figures from linear models
+R function to generate publication-ready figures from linear models

 # to use the function pass in the data, the name of the dependent variable, and a vector of the names of the independent variables: